sjoerdev/cpp-notes/readme.md

 This is C++ from a C# perspective.

+## Setup

+compiler

+to install clang go to [the github llvm releases](https://github.com/llvm/llvm-project/releases) and download the installer with the name ``LLVM-X.X.X-win64.exe``

 ## Headers

 All code goes in ``.cpp`` files, and then every file has a header ``.hpp`` file with the same exact name which contains all the declerations (names) of your functions.